 - ask faculty for clarification if there are any questions.

-- Submitting contrived or altered information in any academic exercise.
-Example: making up data for an experiment, citing nonexistent articles, contriving reference sources.
+- submitting contrived or altered information in any academic exercise.
+Examples: making up data for an experiment, citing nonexistent articles, contriving reference sources;

-- Giving a false excuse for missing an examination, quiz, or assignment deadline.
+- giving a false excuse for missing an examination, quiz, or assignment deadline; and

-- Bribing or soliciting any person to obtain or to provide any information relating to examinations, quizzes, or other assignments outside of the bounds of the instructions for the assessment.
+- bribing or soliciting any person to obtain or to provide any information relating to examinations, quizzes, or other assignments outside of the bounds of the instructions for the assessment; and

 - Collusion and/or Complicity: Collaborating with one or more individuals without instructor approval, on any examination, quiz, computer or laboratory work, or any other assignment or assessment.
 Collusion includes exchanging or facilitating the exchange of materials or ideas verbally or non-verbally.
 Complicity includes helping or attempting to help another student to commit an act of academic dishonesty.

-- Submitting a paper that was not authored by the student taking the course (e.g., written by another person, paper obtained from a commercial source).
+- submitting a paper that was not authored by the student taking the course (e.g., written by another person, paper obtained from a commercial source); and

 - Multiple Submissions: Submitting, without prior permission, academic work that has been previously submitted in identical or similar form to fulfill another academic requirement without instructor authorization.
 Examples include, but are not limited to, submitting the same paper for credit in two different courses.